The Baroque architecture of Zagreb was built during the period of the prosperous Austro-Hungarian Empire.

 - Accommodation: Hotel Esplanade/Best Breakfast and Michelin Star Restaurant Zinfandel.

 - Food: Restaurants Capaccio/ Atrium/ Noel / Vincek Cakes and Coffee/Amelie Coffee Shop/Mr Miyagi Sushi Bar/Feugo Fresh Latin Bar, and Bornstein Wine Bar in Kaptol.
+An amazing experience for all wine lovers and one of the best things to do while in Zagreb!
+Great atmosphere, tasty food, and an incredible wine collection.
+Definitely a must do in Zagreb!

 - Mirogoj Cemetary at Aleja Hermann Bollea 27, Zagreb.